PizzaNachos/rsa_messenger/README.md

 ## Rsa Messenger
+~4000 Lines of cryptographic and low level tcp ridden rust

 This is a toy project exploring RSA encryption from scratch as well as networking protocals and messengers

 the server folder contains a cargo project to run the server which works in the following way